Skip to Main Content

 That’s where automation comes in.

 Automating some or all of your onboarding process creates a more streamlined experience for everyone.
-Allow suppliers to use a supplier onboarding portal to supply their information and get supplier data straight from the source.
+Allow suppliers to use a vendor onboarding platform to supply their information and get supplier data straight from the source.

 Set Clear Onboarding Goals